#CultureUnderThreat Regional Conference

 The Hashemite Kingdom of Jordan, Antiquities Coalition, and Middle East Institute hosted the second annual #CultureUnderThreat Regional Conference in Amman on 8 September 2016.

 Part of a continuing global initiative, this Ministerial summit brought together ministers from 17 Arab League nations, hosted by Jordanian Deputy Prime Minister Nasser Judeh.
 These regional leaders coordinated actions to fight against the security, economic, and cultural crisis now facing the Middle East and North Africa (MENA).
-In addition, the the Middle East and North African Task Force Against Cultural Racketeering, consisting of government representatives from each country, held its inaugural meeting to finalize an action plan for 2016-2017 on specific actions to be taken in this fight.
+The Jordanian Minister of Tourism and Antiquities, Her Excellency Lina Annab, chaired the proceedings.
+The high-level meeting concluded with a pledge to work together to put an end to this illicit trade through the Amman Communiqué.
+The Communiqué reaffirms the MENA region’s commitment to cooperate in this fight: “crimes against culture are crimes against civilization.
+They pledge to work together to bring this illicit trade to a halt.”
+In addition, the Middle East and North African Task Force Against Cultural Racketeering, consisting of government representatives from each country, held its inaugural meeting to finalize an action plan for 2016-2017 on specific actions to be taken in this fight.

 This historic event builds upon the 2015 Cairo Conference which brought together Ministers of Antiquities, Culture, Tourism, and Foreign Affairs from ten key governments in the Middle East and North Africa, as well as Irina Bokova, Director General of UNESCO and Nail al-Araby, Secretary General of the Arab League.
 Leading international experts – including archaeologists, business leaders, former military officials, lawyers, and experts in counter-terrorism, law enforcement, and security – also came from around the world to participate.
 This audience of decision-makers and specialists presented an unprecedented opportunity to develop regional solutions against cultural cleansing and cultural racketeering, in keeping with the Antiquities Coalition’s mission of safeguarding our shared cultural heritage.